espruino/EspruinoDocs/devices/EEPROMs.md

 Converting values
 ------

-When working with EEPROMs it is often necessary to convert 16 or 32 bit integers, or floating point numbers, into an array of bytes.
-This can be expediently achieved using array buffers:
+When working with EEPROMs it is often necessary to convert strings, 16 or 32 bit integers, or floating point numbers, into an array of bytes.
+Conversions to strings can be done with the E.toString() function.
+Conversion of other types can be done with array buffers (these can easily be extended to handle arrays as input):

 ```javascript